ibm-cloud-docs/cloud-databases/disk-util-alerts-tutorial.md

 ```
 {: pre}

-Then, choose your account:

 Follow the on-screen instructions to log in.

-Install plug-ins:
+Then you will need to install the required CLI plug-ins:

 `ibmcloud plugin install monitoring`

 `ibmcloud plugin install cloud-databases`

-Target the region you are working in:
+Now target the [region](/docs/overview?topic=overview-locations) you are working in:

 ```sh
 ibmcloud target -r <REGION>
 ```
 {: pre}

-List monitoring instances with the following command:
+Now you can list the existing monitoring instances in that region with the following command:

 ```sh
 ibmcloud monitoring service-instances